 4. America's original sport horse breed is the genetic base of our THREE racehorse breeds of Quarter Horse, Standardbred and American Thoroughbred (genetically different from every other TB population), plus the Morgan Horse, the Saddlebred, the Tennesssee Walker, the Missouri Fox Trotter and our own Hunter Horse---the same breed we use today for Olympic style sport

 5. America has competed INTERNATIONALLY on our American Hunters (sport horses) and won since the mid-1800s

 6. America has the highest rated racehorse breeds and the greatest distance racing genes in the world

 I must be kidding, right?
 No, I am not--the above list are all historical facts, and the shame is that you and I didn't know and celebrate our history, our superior sport horse or even recognize our true position in international sport.

-For an example of how far we have traveled down the wrong road in this and how much we need to do a 'reset' on our own history and the quality of sport genetics found in our breeds, let me tell you of a communication I had with an American industry spokesperson just the other day.
+For an example of how far we have traveled down the wrong road in this and how much we need to do a 'reset' on our own history and the quality of sport genetics found in our breeds, let me tell you of a communication I had with an American industry spokesperson.
 This woman is highly intelligent and thoughtful, and she publishes a respected warmblood trade journal.
 But as well informed as she is, she confidently told me that show jumping only came about in the 20th century, from its military roots, and was only converted then to sport.
 She believes this so strongly that she said anyone who says differently is 'inaccurate'.